MobilityData/gtfs-validator/docs/ACCEPTANCE_TESTS.md

 # Rule acceptance tests

-## Goal

 _Definitions_
 - **The reference validator** is defined as the latest version of the validator available on the ([master branch](https://github.com/MobilityData/gtfs-validator/tree/master)) of this repository.
 - **The proposed validator** is defined as the version of the validator that results from the changes introduced in the pull request that is proposed.
 - **The acceptance criteria** (mentioned in the diagram below) is defined as the impact that a pull request has on datasets: does this pull request disrupt a large quantities of datasets?
 If yes, the pull request should be flagged as introducing breaking changes or rejected, if no then the pull request can be safely merged to the [`master` branch](https://github.com/MobilityData/gtfs-validator/tree/master).

-Execute the proposed validator against all datasets (latest version hosted in the [MobilityDatabase](http://mobilitydatabase.org/wiki/Main_Page)) and quantify the effect of a code change on all of them.
+## Goal

+Because GTFS data consumers and producers rely on the validator it is important to know if a pull request introduces a breaking change (i.e. the proposed validator declares existing valid datasets invalid).
+If this step is skipped, newly declared invalid datasets could be rejected by GTFS data consumers (e.g. Transit App, Google Maps) which could lead to public transit systems disappearing from their interface which means that riders would no longer be able to access information about their commute that they are used to having from these platforms.

+## Process description

 For the latest version of all GTFS datasets from the [MobilityDatabase](http://mobilitydatabase.org/wiki/Main_Page), the validation report from both the proposed and the reference are compared.
 An acceptance test report is generated: it quantifies for each agency/dataset the number of new errors (as defined [here](https://github.com/MobilityData/gtfs-validator/blob/master/RULES.md#definitions)) that have been introduced.

-## Process description

 ![steps](https://user-images.githubusercontent.com/35747326/139877746-fd047437-38b3-44fa-aeb8-37d925c289e8.png)

 ## Github Actions